Building learning power

 Results – test scores

-Professor Guy Claxton shares Standardised Assessment Tests (SAT) score results from nine primary and eight secondary schools who have said that they are making progress with building their learning power.
-The data shows that it doesn’t matter if you’re a high achieving or a struggling school, the scores go up when students are actively building their learning power.
+Professor Guy Claxton shares Standardised Assessment Tests (SAT) scores results from nine primary and eight secondary schools who are building their learning power.
+The data shows that it doesn’t matter if you’re a high achieving or a struggling school, the scores go up when students are actively building their learning agency.

-Lots of international research shows that love of reading is the biggest predictor of a person’s social wellbeing as a 30 year old.
-However, literacy programs aimed at improving test scores often have a detrimental effect on students’ enjoyment of reading.
+Lots of international research shows that the love of reading is the biggest predictor of a person’s social wellbeing as a 30 year old.